 All three states the evaluators researched, as well as the CT PSD, recommend the use of dual baseline calculations.
-Despite the prevalence of this approach in program guidance documents, some of the PAs that evaluators interviewed were not familiar with the concept, or the importance of the calculation methodology.
+Despite the prevalence of this approach in program guidance documents, some of the PAs that evaluators interviewed (from CA, MA, and NY) were not familiar with the concept, or the importance of the calculation methodology.
 The confusion of this methodology can cause a hurdle in the adoption of the practice.

-Four specific concepts are important to define and consider when discussing dual baselines.
+Five specific concepts are important to define and consider when discussing dual baselines.
 These concepts and definitions are listed below and form the outline of our recommendations, which are structured surrounding each of these steps:

 - Measure event type classification Outside of new construction, a measure can be one of three event types: Early retirement, retrofit, or a replace on failure.
-This research concentrates on those measures that would fall into the ER category. - Retrofit refers to a scenario whereby the pre-installation condition would have gone on indefinitely, absent the measure. - Replace on failure (ROF) is self-defined. - Early retirement (ER) means that the efficient measure replaced working equipment, but that after some period of time when the pre-existing equipment otherwise would have failed, the presumed replacement equipment would have had a different efficiency. - Preponderance of evidence of early retirement The principle of preponderance of evidence is often invoked to determine event type.
+This research concentrates on those measures that would fall into the ER category. - Retrofit refers to a scenario whereby the pre-installation condition would have gone on indefinitely, absent the measure. - Replace on failure (ROF) is self-defined. - Early retirement (ER) means that the efficient measure replaced working equipment, but that after some period of time when the pre-existing equipment otherwise would have failed, the presumed replacement equipment would have had a different efficiency, generally higher than the working equipment. - Preponderance of evidence of early retirement The principle of preponderance of evidence is often invoked to determine event type.
 This simply means that when trying to determine if a measure is ER or ROF, evidence is gathered in support of both types.
 Whichever option is more compelling is the event type.
-Alternative methods could be to default to one or the other case absent overwhelming evidence (beyond a reasonable doubt), or to declare a certain event type under certain generalized conditions, regarding of the conditions of a specific measure. - Remaining useful life (RUL) In ER events, the RUL describes how long that pre-existing but replaced piece of equipment would have remained in operation if the measure had not been installed. - Effective useful life (EUL) The median number of years that the installed measure is in place and operable.
-In principle, this is the equipment technical life (e.g., median time to failure), discounted for measure persistence, the likelihood of the equipment being removed entirely from use due to business closure, remodeling, etc. EUL is not discounted for savings persistence, the possible gradual erosion of savings over time for a measure still in place. - Adjusted measure life (AML) Some administrators have found it difficult to track and report the two-tiered savings streams (and correspondingly complex cost) associated with ER measures.
+Alternative methods could be to default to one or the other case absent overwhelming evidence (beyond a reasonable doubt), or to declare a certain event type under certain generalized conditions, regarding of the conditions of a specific measure.
+This principle is generally used for custom measures only, prescriptive or other high-volume measures should be handled through the use of market studies or other means.
+This is discussed further in Section 4.3.2. - Remaining useful life (RUL) In ER events, the RUL describes how long that pre-existing but replaced piece of equipment would have remained in operation if the measure had not been installed. - Effective useful life (EUL) The median number of years that the installed measure is in place and operable.
+In principle, this is the equipment technical life (e.g., median time to failure), discounted for measure persistence, the likelihood of the equipment being removed entirely from use due to business closure, remodeling, etc. EUL is not discounted for savings persistence, the possible gradual erosion of savings over time for a measure still in place.

+Adjusted measure life (AML) - Some administrators have found it difficult to track and report the two-tiered savings streams (and correspondingly complex cost) associated with ER measures.
 In lieu of doing so they have adopted the concept of an AML, which is intended to reflect the equivalent lifetime savings as a dual baseline measure using a single constant stream of savings at the first-year retrofit savings rate, but with a shortened measure life.
+This concept may also apply when the lifetime of the efficient measure differs from that of the inefficient measure, such as with LEDs.
 MA and CT use this principle.
-The rigor of the AML basis varies.2
+The rigor of the AML basis varies.